Certificate expiration scanner

 Reporting

-- include endpoint, subject, thumbprint, expiration, and owner in handoff notes
+- Capture endpoint, subject, thumbprint, expiration, and any connection error in handoff notes.

-- promote repeated use into a certificate-risk dashboard or renewal report pack
+- Promote repeated use into a certificate-risk dashboard or scheduled renewal report pack.

 Safety Notes

-- This scanner does not renew, export, delete, or replace certificates.
+- This scanner does not renew, export private keys, delete, or replace certificates.

 - Do not bypass normal certificate-owner approval, private-key handling, or change-control requirements.